 4) Make them fear losing you.

 Once you present yourself to the seller as someone with impeccable character and tremendous financial strength, it’s time to make them fear losing you with a real estate breakup letter.
+FOMO is one of the best real estate buying strategies.

 Even if there are other interested parties, a real estate transaction is never done until the final escrow papers are signed and the money is finally deposited in the seller’s bank account.
 So many issues cause a deal to fall apart.